CLOVI-IO/CryptoTraderAI/README.md

 ## WARNING

-This is an experimental project in development to learn to build with AI in the context of trading and financial markets.
+WARNING: CryptoTraderAI is an experimental, AI-powered trading project, developed with the objective of learning and exploring AI in trading contexts.
+Use of this system is at your own risk.
+We are not responsible for any trading decisions or outcomes associated with its use.
+Always conduct thorough research and consult professionals before making any financial decisions.

 ## Goal